EMSC 302

 Advisers & Advising: Communicating with your Adviser

-At a bare minimum, you should check in with your adviser before every semester, so we can confirm the courses you intend to take will keep you on the most efficient path to graduation.
+At a bare minimum, you should check in with your adviser before every semester, so they can confirm the courses you intend to take will keep you on the most efficient path to graduation.

 In your emails/communications with your adviser, you should: